saiyudhaplhaomega/Development-of-an-Angular-Plugin-for-Creating-and-Visualizing-Metabolic-Pathway-Maps/README.md

 Theming facilitates uniform coloring and typography of applications based on a defined scheme.
 Such a scheme, i.e. a theme, includes a palette of colors and typography styles that should be applied to all styled components.

-We use Angular meterial for theming which uses with [SASS](https://sass-lang.com/documentation/), a stylesheet language that extends css by many features and is compiled to css.
+We use Angular Material for theming which uses [SASS](https://sass-lang.com/documentation/), a stylesheet language that extends css by many features and is compiled to css.

 [Angular guide to theming](https://material.angular.io/guide/theming)